 Tired of the same old tree lightings, the same old carols, the same old ham?
 Banish the bah-humbugs with one of these extraordinary holiday-themed events taking place across the West.
 These far-from-hum-drum happenings are fun, festive, and guaranteed to re-charge your seasonal spirit.

-Christmas on the Comstock, Virginia City, Nevada
+Christmas on the Comstock, Virginia City, NV

 Picture Santa Claus with a 10-gallon hat, and you’ll have an idea of what the holidays are like in Virginia City.
 The historic Gold Rush–era mining town celebrates in vintage style for the entire month of December, with activities like a Grinch Made Me Do It saloon crawl, authentic steam train rides on the V&T Candy Cane Express, and the annual Comstock Cowboys Christmas in the Sierra concert at Piper’s Opera House.
 Other events include a festive parade of lights, holiday craft fairs, and a gingerbread social.

-Sheraton Seattle Gingerbread Village, Seattle, Washington
+Sheraton Seattle Gingerbread Village, Seattle, WA

-Bracebridge Dinner, Yosemite, California
+Bracebridge Dinner, Yosemite, CA

 The Bracebridge Dinner is an experience almost as remarkable as the vistas outside.
 For more than 90 years, the Majestic Yosemite Hotel (formerly the Ahwahnee) has been hosting this elaborate theatrical holiday production in the Yosemite Valley.
 During a gourmet seven-course feast in the historic hotel’s grand dining room, guests are transported to 18th-century Old England via a musical staging of author Washington Irving’s “Squire Bracebridge,” depicting Christmas festivities with Lord Neville of Bracebridge and more than 100 guests, family, and household members.
-This year the production takes place December 10–22.
+This year the production takes place December 10 through 22.

 Talk about making the most of your location.
-The resort along scenic Lake Coeur d’Alene in northwest Idaho boasts the largest on-the-water holiday light display in the United States, with more than 1.25 million lights strung up on and around the property.
-Meanwhile, families can hop aboard cruise ships bound for the “North Pole,” aka resort owner Duane Hagadone’s 32,000-square-foot home transformed into Santa’s toy workshop complete with elves and St. Nick himself.
-New this year: Each North Pole visit ends with a fireworks display over the lake.
-Open November 24 through December 31.
+The resort along scenic Lake Coeur d’Alene in northwest Idaho boasts the largest on-the-water holiday light display in the United States, with more than 1.25 million lights strung on and around the property.
+Meanwhile, families can hop aboard cruise ships bound for the North Pole, aka resort owner Duane Hagadone’s 32,000-square-foot home transformed into Santa’s toy workshop complete with elves and St. Nick himself.
+Open through January 2, 2019.

-Ballet West’s Nutcracker, Salt Lake City, Utah
+Ballet West’s Nutcracker, Salt Lake City, UT

-Great Dickens Christmas Fair, Daly City, California
+Great Dickens Christmas Fair, Daly City, CA